 Stephanie Boynton is the CEO of Erlanger Bledsoe and Sequatchie Valley Emergency Department.
 Erlanger Bledsoe is a 25-bed critical access hospital in Pikeville, TN.
 Boynton is a Fellow of the American College Healthcare Executives and is serving as vice chairman of the Tennessee Hospital Association Small and Rural Constituency.

 Shenandoah Chefalo was one of the nearly 400,000 children who are in the foster care system each day in the United States.
 A foster child most of her pre-adult life, Chefalo learned to deal with disappointment, discomfort and adversity.
 Chefalo wrote Garbage Bag Suitcase to share the grim realities of a traumatic childhood and, through her training organization, offers grassroots solutions that can change the lives of children and the landscape of vulnerable populations.

-Sarah Gaskell is as an associate director on Navigant's Healthcare Strategy team, where she advises payer and provider clients in the United States and abroad on market entry and growth strategy.
+Sarah Gaskell is an associate director on Guidehouse's Healthcare Strategy team (formerly Navigant), where she advises payer and provider clients in the United States and abroad on market entry and growth strategy.

 Marita Hattem-Schiffman is president of MidMichigan Medical Center - Gratiot and MidMichigan Medical Center - Mt.
 Pleasant.
 Previously, she was with Aspirus Inc. in Wausau, WI, where she was senior vice president of provider relations and service lines.

 Bill Jolley has more than 25 years of experience in healthcare, public administration and community development.
 He is senior vice president for rural health issues at the Tennessee Hospital Association and executive director of the Tennessee Center for Health Workforce Development, a subsidiary of the association.
 He previously served as director of Tennessee’s Office of Rural Health and Health Access.